JulianKlug/stroke-receptive-fields/README.md

 (Angio-CT):
 If Angio-CTs are used, in which the head has to be extracted from the half-body image, after which the skull has to be stripped from the image.
-1.
-- Use robustfov (FSL) to get FOV on head only
+1. angio_ct_extraction/brain_extract_wrapper.py : center FOV on head and extract brain only
-- Use FLIRT with mutual Information (FSL) to coregister to SPC
-- Create Mask by skull stripping the SPC
-- Apply mask to angio

 CT :